Who can benefit from Nutritional Therapy?

 Where budget is an issue, it is worth fixing the budget that feels right for you – we then work within that.
 When it comes to the quality of supplements, please be aware that generally, we get what we pay for.
 Most good quality supplements average at £35 per supplement.
 There are of course some fantastic supplements on the market that cost considerably more than this.

 I have tried every diet going, and nothing seems to work for me – what makes your service any different?

-The work ‘Diet’ really is the key difference.
-Any diet is usually focused around a sense of control and abstaining from so called ‘naughty foods’.
+The word ‘Diet’ really is the key difference.
+Any diet is usually focused around a sense of control and abstaining from so-called ‘naughty foods’.

-Nutritonal therapy may employ certain diets for the shorter term, or detoxification programs to ensure results with food as the chosen for of medicine.
+Nutritional therapy may employ certain diets for the shorter term, or detoxification programs to ensure results with food as the chosen form of medicine.
 Beyond this, once the body has regained balance the way of eating that is appropriate to the Biotype / Bodyshape ought really to become the long-term approach to eating.

 I have a chronic health condition that is seemingly unrelated to Nutritional Therapy – how might Nutritional Therapy help my condition?

 Almost all health conditions relate and therefore influenced by the environment we create in the body, which is ultimately the result of our food choices.